HansHamran/Fibaro-Smarthome-Lua/README.md

 # Fibaro-Smarthome
 My Smarthome project

-I have made a smarthouse with Fibaro HCL, and will document my scripts here
+Documentation of my smarthome.
+Based on Z-wave, Fibaro HomeCenter 2 HC2 and Lua.

+Feel free you use my code